OEUG99/Knowledge-Garden/logseq/version-files/base/pages/Secret.md

-- All secrets are encrytped in
+- All secrets are encrypted in Argon2.